 If you have dry skin, then you'll be happy to hear that olive oil taps moisture really well and keeps the skin hydrated.

-Make sure you don't buy some low-quality product as these are more refined and may be mixed with other oils in the manufacturing process.
+Make sure you don't buy low-quality products, as these are more refined and may have been mixed with other oils during the manufacturing process.
 Always search for cold-pressed, unrefined, extra virgin olive oil.

-Just like many of the carrier oils, evening primrose oil is high in essential fatty acids and works wonderfully well as an anti-inflammatory agent.
+Just like many carrier oils, evening primrose oil is high in essential fatty acids and works wonderfully well as an anti-inflammatory agent.
 It's commonly used to treat skin irritations and other mild skin conditions.
-If you combine evening primrose oil with an essential oil that has antimicrobial properties, like tea tree oil, you can use it to treat acne, blemishes, and rashes.
+If you combine evening primrose oil with an essential oil that has antimicrobial properties, such as tea tree oil, you can use it to treat acne, blemishes, and rashes.

-Almond oil is rich in antioxidants which is why is commonly used in Ayurvedic and Chinese medicine to treat skin conditions like eczema and psoriasis.
+Sweet almond oil is rich in antioxidants, which is why it's commonly used in Ayurvedic and Chinese medicine to treat skin conditions like eczema and psoriasis.

 Almond oil is really light and easily absorbed into the skin, which helps keep the scent longer on the skin.
 If you combine it with essential oils that have antimicrobial properties, like tea tree oil, you can even help cleanse the skin and clear pores.

-Using almond oil is great for improving your complexion and skin tone.
+Using sweet almond oil will even improve your complexion and skin tone.

-Castor oil is obtained from the castor bean plant and it’s one of those ancient remedies that has been used extensively for various health issues before modern medicine took over.
-The benefits of using castor oil in your skincare regimen include increased blood cells and elimination of bacteria, viruses, fungus, and even cancer cells.
+Castor oil is obtained from the castor bean plant.
+It's an ancient remedy that's been used to treat various health issues before modern medicine took over.
+The benefits of using castor oil in your skincare regimen include increased blood cells and the elimination of bacteria, viruses, fungus, and even cancer cells.

-People most often use it because they believe it helps treat eczema, acne, and psoriasis.
+People often use it because they believe it helps treat eczema, acne, and psoriasis.

-Neem oil contains over a hundred biologically active compounds including nimbidin & nimbin compounds, omega-6 fatty acids, and azadirachtin.
+Neem oil contains over a hundred biologically active compounds, including nimbidin and nimbin compounds, omega-6 fatty acids, and azadirachtin.

 What do all these words mean?
-Well, they make it a potent remedy for many skin conditions, infections and even make it a natural insect repellent.
+Well, they make neem oil a potent remedy for many skin conditions and infections.

-So, next time you are going out in nature and want to save yourself from the nasty and painful insect bites you can apply a DIY body-lotion with neem oil as a carrier oil, and some essential oil of your choice, so you can smell good too!
+It's even a natural insect repellent!
+So, next time you're out in nature and want to save yourself from nasty and painful insect bites, apply a DIY body lotion with neem oil as a carrier oil, and an essential oil of your choice, so you can smell good too!

 Hemp seed oil is obtained from the Cannabis Sativa plant, which possesses some powerful abilities.

-It's rich in linoleic and alpha-linolenic acid, that give it quite the potent anti-inflammatory and antioxidant properties.
-Hemp seed oil can help your skin with skin cell regeneration and prevent premature aging.
+It's rich in linoleic and alpha-linolenic acid, which give it potent antioxidant and anti-inflammatory properties.
+Hemp seed oil can also help your skin with skin cell regeneration and prevent premature aging.

-Additionally, hemp seed oil is a natural analgesic (pain-reliever).
-If you are suffering from muscle or joint pain, this carrier oil is a great choice when combined with peppermint or lavender essential oil to help you get rid of the pain.
+Additionally, the hemp seed oil is a natural analgesic (pain reliever).
+If you're suffering from muscle or joint pain, combine this carrier oil with a peppermint or lavender essential oil to help you get rid of the pain.

 If you have oily skin, you don't have to worry - hemp seed oil is non-greasy and you can use it on your whole body.